Baja Gray Whale Videos – Cool Aerials Videos of Mother and Baby Gray Whales in Baja

 Cool Aerial the Sea of Cortez and Videos of Baby Gray Whale and Mother

-Check out Baja Airventures – Best of Baja’s Whales, Dolphins & Sea Lions tours here.
+Check out Baja Spirit’s – Best of Baja’s Whales, Dolphins & Sea Lions tours here.

-• This is a 6-day all-inclusive whale watching trip departing from San Diego by private air carriage that includes Baja whale watching on both the Pacific Ocean AND staying in the the award winning Las Animas Ecolodge on the Sea of Cortez.
+• This is a 6-day all-inclusive whale watching trip departing from San Diego by includes Baja whale watching on both the Pacific Ocean AND staying in the the #1 Tripadvisor Baja Specialty Lodging award Las Animas Ecolodge on the Sea of Cortez.
 All in one trip.
 No other whale watching tour operator has a trip like this. period.

 Lucky whale watchers get the chance to meet a friendly pod of grey whales.